 - Liabilities Payment Register: lists payroll liability amounts that have been paid

 Additionally, under Reports > Index to Reports > Accounts you will find a section labeled "Exceptions."
-Within this section you will find the Payroll Liabilities Reconcilliation report.
+Within this section, you will find the Payroll Liabilities Reconciliation report.
 This report compares the total value of unpaid payroll accrual transactions to the balance of the linked accrual accounts.

 Pay Liabilties Amount Doesn't Match Amount Owed

-The Pay Liabilities window is only effected by two types of transactions.
-Paychecks and Pay Liability payments are the only transactions that will effect this window.
+The Pay Liabilities window is only affected by two types of transactions.
+Paychecks and Pay Liability payments are the only transactions that will affect this window.
 That means that if due to rounding or credits from previous payments the amount you actually owe is slightly different from the amount showing in the Pay Liabilities window you cannot make this payment.

 You can instead make this payment from the Spend Money window for the amount desired.
 This means that this amount will continue to show as being owed when entering the date that would include these accrued amounts in the Pay Liabilities window.
-This also means that the Payroll Liabilities Reconiliation report will show an out of balance amount.
+This also means that the Payroll Liabilities Reconciliation report will show an out-of-balance amount.